 Read more about Roseland here.

 What happens when you take 20 handpicked creatives and luminaries, give them each two minutes before a live audience and the same (fuzzy) question to unravel?
-That's the premise behind 20x2, the popular event staged since 2001 at SXSW Interactive — and live twice a year in Chicago since 2013!
+That's the premise behind 20x2, the popular event staged since 2001 at SXSW Interactive —20x2 has grown to an ever-expanding pantheon of participants.
+Founded in Austin by Kevin Newsum, Chicago's own Andrew Huff produced the first permanent satellite 20x2 Chicago show in 2013, with shows now happening twice annually.

 On 10/20/17, a great group of folks gathered at The Hideout to be enraptured.
 Andrew Huff hosted 20x2 Chicago, a show in which 20 people from all different walks of creative life get two minutes each to answer the question of the day in whatever way they like.
 The results were as varied as the emotions and reactions they evoked.